thejh/node-vacuum/README.md

 childblock
 ----------
-This takes the template stored in `$block` on the context and renders it.
+This takes the template stored in `$block_<of>` on the context and renders it.
+It needs a `of` context variable that specifies the template from whose inclusion the child block should come.